Comic Browser:

 Hope And Glory

-Captain America #444 Synopsis by Kevin Hollander
+Captain America #444 synopsis by Kevin Hollander

 The Avengers (Black Widow, Giant Man, Quicksilver, Hercules, Crystal, and Deathcry) are called to Washington D.C. by FBI Agent McElroy.
 He explains that two hours ago, The President, three secret service agents, and a cameraman were kidnapped by armored terrorists and taken to the Jefferson Memorial.
 They have made only one demand: they want Captain America, no alternatives.
 Failure to comply will result in the demolition of the memorial and the deaths of all inside.
 Despite their best efforts, the FBI had difficulty contacting the Avengers.
 As it stands now there is 20 minutes left before their deadline.